HashandSalt/NPMboilerplate/README.md

 ### Using a Framework

-It's possible to load in a framework from `node_modeules` folder.
-For instance, to use Susy do the following:
+It's possible to load in a framework from `node_modules` folder.
+For instance, to use Susy, do the following:

 1. `yarn add susy`
 2. Open `package.json` and set line 12 to the path to Susy ie: `"frameworkpath": "node_modules/susy/sass"`.